MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 ## Scope
-The Scope plane determines the scope of the project User Stories/Issues were mapped to Sprints (or Milestones) to plan for the current and next phase of the project.
+The Scope plane determines the scope of the project \
+User Stories/Issues were mapped to Sprints (or Milestones) to plan for the current and next phase of the project.
 In general the Sprints were no longer than 2 weeks, and overall followed an organic order to developing an e-commerce website.
 The first sprints contained the higher priority features, providing basic website functionality to meet the project requirements (eg, allow users to checkout items).
-The later sprints contained features which were not considered necessary but enhanced the project (eg, allow users to log in via social media accounts).
+The later sprints contained features which were not considered necessary but enhanced the project (eg, allow users to like and review products).

 ### Sprints
-Sprint 1 - basic project set up: user authentication, create models, homepage templates, display products Sprint 2 - the 'Bag' and 'Checkout' apps: add, edit, delete products in bag and checkout the order Sprint 3 - the 'Profile' app: provides users more detail about their profile, order history, review products Sprint 4
+- Sprint 1 - basic project set up: user authentication, create models, homepage templates, display products \
+- Sprint 2 - the 'Bag' and 'Checkout' apps: add, edit, delete products in bag and checkout the order \
+- Sprint 3 - the 'Profile' app: provides users more detail about their profile, order history, review products \
+- Sprint 4
-Sprint 5
+- Sprint 5

 ### Epics, User Stories, Tasks
 Epics were defined based on the main functions the website was expected to have, which mostly revolved around the main CRUD functions of the database.
 These Epics were refined into smaller User Stories, which could then be broken down into manageable tasks for the developer to complete within the current project iteration.
 User acceptance criteria was determined for each Epic/User Story

 ### Priority
 Priority labels were assigned to each User Story/Issue, in order to determine which tasks to complete first in a Sprint.
 When the Issue was not completed, it could be included on another Sprint in order to complete it.
+Some User Stories were not completed.

 ### Scope Creep
 ### Requirements